 Tutorials for the student who has excelled in previous study of putonghua.
 Thematic content chosen according to student's intellectual interests.
 Conducted entirely in putonghua.
 Every year.
 This course may be repeated for credit.

 CHIN- 491.
 Internship.
-Variable credit.
+1-4 credits.

 French